 In return, Ledger commits that security researchers reporting bugs will be protected from legal liability, so long as they follow responsible disclosure guidelines and principles.

-- May impact Ledger users, such as denial of service, social engineering or spam.
+- Do not impact Ledger users, such as denial of service, social engineering or spam

-- Do not exploit vulnerabilities on our infrastructure.
-The Bounty Program is about improving security for Ledger users, not deliberately trying to put the community at risk.
+- Do not exploit vulnerabilities on our infrastructure — the Bounty Program is about improving security, not deliberately putting the community at risk

 Submission Process